 Our new web strategy is focused on bringing the breadth and depth of OSU Extension content into one place.
-Program and topic content teams are crucial to this effort.
+Content teams and web groups are crucial to this effort.

 - Agriculture & Natural Resources